CodeUnit10X/lora_basics_modem_ports/Readme.md

 # Introduction

-I had several Waveshare (https://www.waveshare.com/product/iot-communication/long-range-wireless/nb-iot-lora.htm) LoRa Hats lying around.
+I have several Waveshare (https://www.waveshare.com/product/iot-communication/long-range-wireless/nb-iot-lora.htm) LoRa Hats lying around.
 The Software available for them at the time I wrote this was all based on older Semtech software libraries.

-Semtech has since shifted to:
+Semtech has since moved to:

 See:  https://github.com/Lora-net/SWL2001